What age restrictions has Virgin Atlantic for babies?

 - Economy Light fare – no allowance; 1 bag up to 23 kg may be purchased online for a GBP 50 / USD 75 fee.

 - All other fares – 1 piece up to 23 kg (50 lbs) and a maximum size of 90 x 75 x 43 cm (35.5 x 29.5 x 16 in).

-Additionally, passengers travelling with infants can bring a fully collapsible pushchair and car seat, which will fly in the aircraft hold, rather than the cabin.
+Additionally, passengers traveling with infants can bring a fully collapsible pushchair and car seat, which will fly in the aircraft hold, rather than the cabin.
 You may check the pushchair at the boarding gate.
 Upon landing, whenever possible, your pushchair will be ready and waiting at the aircraft doors.
 However, due to local customs restrictions at some destinations, you may have to reclaim it at the baggage hall.
+Alternatively, the following foldable buggies may be taken in the cabin but only as part of your hand baggage allowance: BabyZen YoYo, Britax Holiday, GB Pocket, Silver CrossJet.
 Virgin Atlantic does not allow extra baggage allowance to be purchased for infants.